PGOpenda/PGOpenda/README.md

 ###

 <p align="left">Welcome to my little corner of the internet!
 I'm a software developer with a passion for creating magic on both the front and back ends of the web.
-I also have a not-so-secret hobby of diving into the blockchain world—because who doesn’t love a little decentralized fun?
-(For anyone wondering I am from Kenya 🇰🇪)</p>
+I also have a not-so-secret hobby of diving into the blockchain world—because who doesn’t love a little decentralized fun?</p>

 ###